 My measure of success is not money; I judge my life by whether I can see my dream become a reality.
 One way that I can see that is if other people are inspired by what I do.
 Over the years, I have received hundreds of letters from people saying that my journeys, books, and website have inspired them to follow their dreams, like: quit their jobs and cycle countries like Cuba, Australia or Canada; or backpack Europe; hike the Inca trail; kayak New Zealand; some people even said they quit traveling because they were inspired to go home to the adventure of building a community, pursue a new career, find a new love, or even to build a cabin in the north woods of Wisconsin; and many more testimonials.
 It has been an honor and privilege to have gotten so many emails over the years.

 An adventure-travel community dedicated to inspiring the human spirit by enabling people to venture into the unknown and sharing their dreams and discoveries with the world in real-time.

-Still, the founding members of The Argonauts archived an impressive number of stories.
-And, even with the invention of social media, we still love to share inspiring stories; and it gives all of us a greater reach.
+Even now, with the invention of social media, I still love to share inspiring stories; and it gives all of us a greater reach.
 So, don’t forget to submit your inspirational story.

 Thanks for supporting y/our dreams,